Massachusetts general contractor license and insurance requirements

 Massachusetts home improvement contractor requirements

-The only requirement to register as a HIC in Massachusetts is the proper documentation for your business, as detailed above.
+The only requirement to register as a HIC in Massachusetts is the proper documentation for your business.

-How long does it take to get your general contractor license?
+How long does it take to get a MA general contractor license?

 If you’re registering as a home improvement contractor, your registration will arrive in the mail within one to two weeks after you’ve submitted the required documents and fees.